wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * Enable limited in-house IT personnel to focus on business needs.
    * Faster time to value and time to market
    <br /><br />

+   On the other hand, at of this writing, HCP does not have all the features of Consul Enterprise.

 References about HCP Consul:
    * https://github.com/hashicorp/learn-hcp-consul